Social Media Coordinator

 PGM ONE Director

 Grace Anderson is the director of the PGM ONE summit and also leads outdoor courses for NOLS, GirlVentures and Balanced Rock.
 Prior to her current role at PGM ONE, she managed the Sierra Club’s national Inspiring Connections Outdoors program and Grace, who currently calls Lander, WY, home, discovered the awe of being outdoors on a college spring break trip with the Student Conservation Association in Joshua Tree National Park.
 Grace is deeply committed to sharing her skills, resources and time outside with other people of color in the outdoors.

-Sophie is currently an MSc Candidate in Regional and Urban Planning Studies at the London School of Economics.
+Sophie is a founder of the PGM ONE Summit.
 She hails from Philadelphia, PA where she worked for several years as a Planner with the National Park Service Rivers, Trails, and Conservation Assistance program.
 In this role she built innovative partnerships with institutions and communities to tackle issues around environmental injustice and outdoor access.
 Sophie is a Natural Leaders Legacy Camp alumnae, is on the Board of Directors of the Children & Nature Network (C&NN), and was recognized on the inaugural Outdoor 30 Under 30.